quangngonz/tof-battery-counter/pico-battery-counter/README.md

 sudo systemctl status battery-counter.service
 ```

-## How to Set Up and Run the Service
+## Service Management

+### Initial Setup

-To set up and run the battery-counter service on your Raspberry Pi, follow these steps:
+To set up and run the battery-counter service on your Raspberry Pi:

 1. Make the setup script executable: